Lawin0129/LawinServerV2/README.md

 - `/change-username {newUsername}` - You can change your username using this command.
 - `/change-password {newPassword}` - You can change your password using this command.
 - `/sign-out-of-all-sessions` - Signs you out if you have an active session.
+- `/clear-items-for-shop` - Clears anything in your profile that is from the item shop.
 ### Moderation Commands:
 - You can only use the moderation commands if you are a moderator.
 - `/ban {targetUsername}` - Ban a user from the backend by their username.